 - Does it sometimes feel like you are having a full-blown conversation with a Maine Coon?

 - Does your Maine Coon respond when called, with chirps?

-Take a look of this short Youtube video of our Maine Coon cat named ‘Pippin’.
+Take a look at this short Youtube video of our Maine Coon cat named ‘Pippin’.
 Listen to his conversation with my husband!

 So there you have it, these are the key factors to consider if you are wondering how to tell if your cat is part Maine Coon.
 Now it is for you to decide whether you are the proud owner of a part Maine Coon, or a purebred Maine Coon.